azaroth42/PythonPineappleAnnotationPython/README.md

 Simply point annotationPython at a conforming implementation, and it will produce the pages.

-`python ./annotationPython.py &lt;url&gt;`
+`python ./annotationPython.py <url>`

 ## Naming

 Seriously, what's up with the stupid name?

-It's from a children's youtube video (Pen Pineapple Apple Pen) that went viral in which a man in a yellow jumpsuit mimes smushing together a pen and a pineapple and then a pen and an apple.
+It's from a children's youtube video ([Pen Pineapple Apple Pen](https://www.youtube.com/watch?v=Ct6BUPvE2sM)) that went viral in which a man in a yellow jumpsuit mimes smushing together a pen and a pineapple and then a pen and an apple.
 He then smushes together both of these, proudly proclaiming "Pen Pineapple Apple Pen".
 Here we have some Python, we have some Annotations ...
 Annotation-Python!
 The implementation of Python-Pineapple is currently left as an exercise for the reader.
 Showing PPAP has been proven to have a calming effect on demanding three year olds.

 It's also a hint that this is probably not meant to be used in a serious production environment.
 At least at the moment.